Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks: Illustrations

 \section{Illustrations}

-In this section, we investigate two low-dimensional inverse problems: a three-dimensional linear Gaussian inverse problem with analytic solution of posterior distribution and a four-dimensional nonlinear banana-biscuit-donoughnut (BBD) distribution \citep{lan2016} with complex geometry.
-We illustrate the validity of our proposed emulative $\infty$-MCMC and DREAM algorithms using these two examples.
+In this section, we investigate two low-dimensional inverse problems: a three-dimensional linear Gaussian inverse problem with tractable posterior distribution and a four-dimensional nonlinear banana-biscuit-doughnut (BBD) distribution \cite{lan2016} with complex geometry.
+We illustrate the validity of our proposed emulative $\infty$-MCMC and DREAMC algorithms using these two examples.
+The structure of our NN models (e.g., the number of layers and choice of activation functions) in this section and next section are chosen from a small subset of options to minimize the overall error; therefore, they may not optimal globally.
+All computer codes are available at \texttt{GitHub} \href{https://github.com/lanzithinking/DREAMC-BUQ}{\underline{https://github.com/lanzithinking/DREAMC-BUQ}}.